Marketing Assets for Landing Public Speaking Opportunities

 Why Templates Matter and How to Use Them

-• Cover slides with name, tagline, and logo
+• A cover slide with your name, tagline and logo

-• Layouts for headings, bullet points, visuals, and key takeaways
+• Layouts for headings, bullets, visuals and key takeaways

-• Brand colors, fonts, and visual elements consistent with your overall style
+• Brand colours, fonts and elements that match your overall style

 Speaker Pitch Email: Crafting Your First Personal Connection